· FODMAP Diet Guide · guides · 8 min read

 Improve Your Posture

-Why it matters: Slouching compresses your abdomen, trapping gas.
+Slouching compresses your abdomen and traps gas.

 Try: